julian-dotcom/torq/README.md

 ### Run TimescaleDB container

 Optional step if you already have a PostgreSQL database with TimescaleDB plugin.
-If not run one with the following command.
+If not create one with the following command.

 ``` sh
 docker run -d --name timescaledb -p 5432:5432 \